Error063/artemis/docs/INSTALL_WINDOWS.md

 ## Install Python modules
 1. Change your work path to the artemis-master folder using 'cd' and install the requirements:
-> pip install -r requirements_win.txt
+> pip install -r requirements.txt

 ## Copy/Rename the folder example_config to config